regclient/regclient/docs/regsync.md

     All sync steps may be started concurrently to check if a mirror is needed, but will wait on this limit when a copy is needed.
     Defaults to 1.
   - `digestTags`: (bool) copies digest specific tags in addition to the manifests.
+  - `referrers`: (bool) copies referrers in addition to the selected manifests.
+  - `referrerFilters`: (array) list of filters for referrers to include, by default all referrers are included.
+    - `artifactType`: (string) artifact types to include.
+    - `annotations`: (map) mapping of annotations for referrers.
   - `forceRecursive`: (bool) forces a copy of all manifests and blobs even when the target parent manifest already exists.
   - `mediaTypes`:
     Array of media types to include.